You Earned a Ticket!

 Hear Carol and Mary discuss NextGen Science on KALW

 The NextGen science standards blend scientific disciplines with concepts of technology and engineering.
-Paul Anderson, a science teacher, has created a series of videos about the standards to help explain their purpose, structure, and usefulness for teachers.
+Paul Anderson, a science teacher, created a series of videos about the standards to help explain their purpose, structure, and usefulness for teachers.

 Wondering how this kind of content can be introduced to young students?
 This video series can help: